3.5 EcoBoost vs 5.0 Coyote

 5.0 Coyote Pros And Cons

-Folks are traditionally accustomed to having a big torquey V8 under the hood of their Ford truck since the early 1950s.
+Folks have traditionally accustomed themselves to having a big torquey V8 under the hood of their Ford truck since the early 1950s.
 As the F150 evolved, so did the V8 that came with it.
 The V8 has had its fair share of triumphs and downfalls.
 The Coyote isn’t an exception.
 Here is a list of pros and cons that will help you make your decision about the 5.0 Coyote V8 vs the 3.5 EcoBoost V6.

 5.0 Coyote Pros